Omar Sadik

-Omar Sadik (عمر صديق; born 22 March 2004) is a Moroccan footballer who plays as a forward for French club Pau FC, on loan from Spanish club RCD Espanyol.
+Omar Sadik (عمر صديق; born 22 March 2004) is a Moroccan footballer who plays as a forward for Spanish club AD Ceuta FC, on loan from RCD Espanyol.

 Club career

 Sadik began his career with the Mohammed VI Football Academy before joining the Juvenil A team of RCD Espanyol on 26 August 2022.
 He made his senior debut with the reserves on 20 May 2023, coming on as a second-half substitute in a 1–0 home loss to Atlético Madrid B, in the 2023 Segunda Federación play-offs.

 On 31 July 2023, Espanyol announced an agreement with Mohammed VI for the purchase of Sadik, with the player signing a four-year deal with the Pericos.
 He scored his first senior goal on 10 September, netting the B's equalizer in a 2–1 away loss to CF La Nucía; he was sent off later in the match.

 Sadik made his first team debut on 31 October 2023, starting in a 2–0 win at CD Mensajero, for the season's Copa del Rey.
 His professional debut occurred on 5 December, as he started in a 3–1 home success over Real Valladolid, also for the national cup.

 On 9 July 2025, Sadik joined Pau FC, competing in Ligue 2, on a season-long loan for the 2025–26 season.
+Roughly one year later, he moved to Segunda División side AD Ceuta FC also in a temporary one-year deal.